mcr/matroska-specification/codec_specs.md

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Block Additional Mappings

+The following mappings detail how additional data MAY be stored in the BlockMore Element with a BlockAdditionMapping within the Track Element which identifies the BlockAdditional content.

+### Supplemental Data

+BlockAddIDType: 0

+BlockAddIDName: Supplemental Data

+Description: `Supplemental Data` means that the content of `BlockAdditional` is passed to the track decoder in addition of to the frame data.
+It is up to the decoder how or if to use the "complement" data.
+If the `AlphaMode` flag is set, that means the extra data defines an alpha layer for the video, for example in WebM it's a secondary VP8/VP9 stream.

+BlockAddIDExtraData: None